fmdkdd/fmdkdd.github.com/projects.md

 ## Projects

+Here are few things I have made or have contributed to.
+They are roughly in reverse chronological order of involvement.

 <img src="img/projects/flycheck.png" alt="flycheck image">
 [flycheck][], a GNU Emacs plugin for syntax-checking code and reporting diagnostics in the buffer.
 I've been helping around as a co-maintainer since